TO BECOME CANADA'S LEADING ONLINE SHOPPING DESTINATION.

 David is involved with numerous charitable organizations with Holland Bloorview Kids Rehabilitation Hospital being the primary focus.

-Bill Gregson executive chairman Mr. William Gregson, Bill served as the Chief Executive Officer and President of Brick Group Income Fund (Now, The Brick Ltd) from July 10, 2009 to January 2012.
+Bill Gregson director Mr. William Gregson, Bill, is the President and Chief Executive Officer of Cara.
+Prior to this, Bill served as the Chief Executive Officer and President of Brick Group Income Fund (Now, The Brick Ltd) from July 10, 2009 to January 2012.
 Mr. Gregson has a long and distinguished track record of over 25 years in retail operations.
 Most recently, he consulted for Reebok United States.
 Prior to that, Mr. Gregsonserved as President and Chief Operating Officer of the Forzani Group, where he worked for over 10 years.

 He has been the Executive Chairman of the Board of The Brick Ltd. since January 2012.
 He has been a Director of Brick Group Income Fund (Now, The Brick Ltd) since July 10, 2009.
 He is a Chartered Accountant.